 Initially, the projectiles had zero transverse momentum.
 This corresponds to the ideal case of a zero-emittance beam entering the crystal strictly parallel to the coordinate axis $z$.
 The transverse position of the projectile at the entrance of the crystal was chosen randomly, homogeneously distributed along the channel width.
 Then the trajectory of the particle was simulated as it is described in the previous section.
 The simulation of the trajectory was terminated if the particle went through the crystal: $z > L_\mathrm{cr}$, or if the deviation of the projectile from its initial direction became too large: $| \vec{p}_{\perp} | / p_{z} > 100/\gamma$ (here $p_{\perp}$ and $p$ are respectively the transverse and the longitudinal momenta and $\gamma$ is the Lorentz factor of the projectile.)

-Each simulated trajectory was analysed to determine the segments of the trajectory corresponding to the channeling and dechanneling regime.
-The particle was considered to be in the channeling regime if it changed the direction of the $y$ component of its velocity two or more times without crossing the channel boundaries, i.e. if it made at least one complete channeling oscillation.
-After crossing the boundary of the channel, the particle was considered to be dechanneled until it performed another full channeling oscillation or until terminating the simulation of the trajectory.
+Each simulated trajectory was analysed to determine the segments corresponding to the channelling and dechannelled regime.
+The particle was considered to be in the channelling regime from the point of entering the crystal to the point were its crossed one of the two channel boundaries.
+Then the particle was considered to be dechannelled.
+If a dechannelled particle changed the direction of the $y$ component of its velocity two or more times without crossing channel boundaries (i.e. if it made at least one complete channelling oscillation within a channel) it was considered to be rechannelled and remaining in the channelling regime until it crossed one of the channel boundaries again.

-The number of the simulated trajectories for the analysis of dechanneling was 40000, 30000 and about 28000 for planar channels (111), (110) and (100), respectively.
-The dimension of the crystal in the beam direction $L_\mathrm{cr}$ was equal to maximum length of the crystals used in recent channeling experiments \cite{Backe2008}: $L_\mathrm{cr}=270.4$ $\mu$m.
+The number of the simulated trajectories for the analysis of dechannelling was 40000, 30000 and about 28000 for planar channels (111), (110) and (100), respectively.
+The dimension of the crystal in the beam direction $L_\mathrm{cr}$ was equal to maximum length of the crystals used in recent channelling experiments \cite{Backe2008}: $L_\mathrm{cr}=270.4$ $\mu$m.

-Channeling radiation was calculated for the plane (110) and for 'amorphous' orientation (i.e. for a crystal oriented randomly avoiding major crystal directions) for seven different values of $L_\mathrm{cr}$ ranging from $L_\mathrm{cr}=7.9$ $\mu$m to $L_\mathrm{cr}=270.4$ $\mu$m, 50000 trajectories were simulated in each case.
+Channelling radiation was calculated for the plane (110) and for 'amorphous' orientation (i.e. for a crystal oriented randomly avoiding major crystal directions) for seven different values of $L_\mathrm{cr}$ ranging from $L_\mathrm{cr}=7.9$ $\mu$m to $L_\mathrm{cr}=270.4$ $\mu$m, 50000 trajectories were simulated in each case.